oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## JWT Authorization Grant

-The client presents the JWT authorization grant it received from the authorization server in its own domain as an authorization grant to the authorization server in the domain of the resource server it wants to access as defined in {{RFC7523}}.
+The actor presents the JWT authorization grant it received from the authorization server of its own domain as an authorization grant to the authorization server in the domain of the resource server it wants to access (Domain B) as defined in {{RFC7523}}.

 ### Access Token Request

-The authorization grant is a JWT bearer token, which the client uses to request an access token as described in the JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}}.
+The authorization grant is a JWT bearer token, which the actor uses to request an access token as described in the JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}}.
 For the purpose of this specification the following descriptions apply:

 {:vspace}
 grant_type